Mistress (TV series): Synopsis

 Eun-Soo works as a psychiatrist.
-One day, her patient Sun-Ho (Jung Ga-Ram) tells her that he is looking for his dead father's mistress.
-He believes that the mistress killed his father.
+One day, her patient Sun-Ho (Jung Ga-Ram) tells her that he is looking for his dead father's mistress, as he believes that the mistress killed his father.
 Sun-Ho vows to kill this mistress, hinting that he is aware of Eun-Soo's relationship with his late father.
 Eun-Soo does not tell her client that she is the one who had the secret affair with his father, nor that she was the one who found his dead body.
 Eun-Soo also has another secret.

 Jung-Won is a high school teacher.
-She is married to famous chef Dong-Seok (Park Byung-Eun).
-He seems like the perfect husband.
-Dong-Seok wants to have a child badly, but Jung-Won doesn't know the real reason why her husband wants a child.
-Dong-Seok continuously tracks Jung-Won's ovulation.
-Meanwhile, Min-Gyu (Ji Il-Joo) is a temporary teacher at the same high school where Jung-Won teaches.
-Min-Gyu ultimately blackmails her after seeing her leave a motel, knowing it will cause the vice principal at her school to fire her, however, Min-Gyu has an ulterior motive.
+She is married to a famous chef, Dong-Seok (Park Byung-Eun), who seems like the perfect husband.
+Dong-Seok wants to have a child badly and continuously tracks Jung-Won's ovulation period, but Jung-Won doesn't know the real reason he wants a child.
+Meanwhile, Min-Gyu (Ji Il-Joo) is a temporary teacher at the same high school that Jung-Won teaches.
+Min-Gyu ultimately blackmails her after seeing her leave a motel, knowing it will cause the vice principal at her school to fire her.
+However, Min-Gyu has an ulterior motive.

 Hwa-Young works as an office administrator at a law firm.
-She enjoys her single life and she doesn't want to be tied down with one man.
+She enjoys her single life and she doesn't want to be tied down by one man.
 One day, a female client comes and requests that someone secretly follow her husband Tae-O (Kim Min-Soo).
-Hwa-Young takes this task but realizes that the man is Hwa-Young's ex-boyfriend.
+Hwa-Young takes this task, but realizes that the man is her ex-boyfriend.